 Typically, successful social media marketing campaigns do more than advertise goods and services.
 With an effective social media strategy, a brand can remain in ongoing conversations with its followers.
 It can also stay on top of trends in real-time and analyze performance metrics to build trust and continuously optimize its customer-facing practices.

-Conversational AI powers marketing technologies similar to chatbots, but that have the ability to understand more complex queries and learn over time.
+Conversational AI powers marketing technologies similar to chatbots, but that are able to understand more complex queries and learn over time.

 These virtual agent technologies (VAT) combine natural language processing, intelligent search and Robotic Process Automation (RPA) to deliver highly personalized experiences and facilitate higher conversion rates.
 These technologies can be deployed to enhance sales funnels and improve lead generation, typically by qualifying leads and completing transactions in a retail environment.